 The short answer to this question is: as often as necessary.
 Don’t look for reasons to send out press releases just because you think you need to issue one.
 Instead, share important news as it happens.
 Remember, press releases are not a company newsletter with mundane updates – they should be treated as important bulletins to announce that something of note is happening or is about to happen.

-Press release templates: should you use them?
+Press release examples and templates: should you use them?

 Templates can certainly make life easier when creating press releases since they generally follow the same formula.
 The purpose of a template is that you can follow it and plug in the specific information so that you don’t have to reinvent the wheel every time you start a new press release.
 If that’s you’re use case, then by all means.